axiom-data-science/modflow2netcdf/README.md

 #### ModflowToNetCDF Class

-The ModflowToNetCDF class contains two methods, one method exports MODFLOW data to a NetCDF file and one other method plots MODFLOW data.
+The ModflowToNetCDF class contains two methods, one method exports MODFLOW data to a NetCDF file and one method plots MODFLOW data.
 This class reads data from a MODFLOW project's input and output files using flopy.
-This class requires a Modflow2NetCDF configuration file that must be created for each MODFLOW project being exported into NetCDF format.
+This class requires a Modflow2NetCDF configuration file that must be created for each MODFLOW project that is exported into NetCDF format.

 ##### Parameters